amaliariegelhuth/Huffman-Coding/README.md

 The file `Huff.jar` is a Java archive containing a reference implementation of the *compression* half of the codec.
 The file `Puff.jar` is a Java archive containing a reference implementation of the *decompression* half of the codec.
 These `.jar` files contain only compiled Java classes.
 You will not be able to view the actual code without sneaky efforts.

-You can use these jar files to test whether your code is doing what it should be doing.
+You can use these .jar files to test whether your code is doing what it should be doing.
 If you can compress a file with *your* `Huff.java` implementation, and decompress it with the included `Puff.jar` file, then your code works.
 You can also inspect the output of `Huff.jar` and compare it to the output of your code for `Huff.java`.

 Without writing any code, you can try out either half of the codec from a command line as follows.